camelCaseSensitive/Stereogram-Generator-Online/README.md

 </p>

 # Tips
-Drag and drop an image or click the dropbox to upload a depthmap from your computer.
+Drag-and-drop or click the dropbox to upload a depthmap from your computer.

 If you don't upload images it will use the defailt Teapot and Bushes seen above.

-By default the texture image will be be scaled to match the height of the depthmap image.
+By default the texture image will be be scaled to match the height of your depthmap image.

 If you select "Tile Texture" it will instead scale the texture image to be the width of one strip and tile it vertically.

-Larger depthmap images will take longer to render but have smoother 3D surfaces.
+Larger depthmap images can take longer to render but have smoother 3D surfaces.

 For best results, scale the texture to your image ahead of time and use a texture that has a lot of visual noise.